 - 6.1 Do nothing.
-This would not address the current parking demands for residents in respect of their views expressed during the informal consultation, as well as the Council's duty to provide a safe environment for all road users. - 6.2 Not to introduce the proposed yellow line waiting restrictions would not address the obstructive parking and traffic congestion currently being experienced and will not improve access for the emergency services; refuse vehicles and the overall safety for all road users. - 6.3 To include all those roads which have rejected the proposed CPZ.
-This would be against Council's current practice.
+This would not address the current parking demands for residents in respect of their views expressed during the informal consultation, as well as the Council's duty to provide a safe environment for all road users. - 6.2 Not to include Lansdowne Road, Cumberland Close and Delemare Road in the statutory consultation.
+This would not address additional parking problems that may arise due to parking displacement from neighbouring roads which have opted for the CPZ and continued commuter issues. - 6.3 Not to introduce the proposed yellow line waiting restrictions.
+This would not address the obstructive parking and traffic congestion currently being experienced and will not improve access for the emergency services; refuse vehicles and the overall safety for all road users.